Analysis | Extremism and bad candidates cost the GOP the Senate before. What does the party do now?

 Mandel launched his campaign by saying that “I think when we look back on this election, we’ll see in large part that it was stolen from President Trump.”

-Brooks was one of the foremost House architects of the effort to challenge the electoral college votes before the Capitol riot, with that effort eventually earning the support of several GOP senators like Josh Hawley (R-Mo.) and Ted Cruz (R-Tex.).
-He said upon the announcement of his campaign that, in the 2020 election, “America suffered the worst voter fraud and election theft in history.”
+Brooks was one of the foremost House architects of the effort to challenge the electoral college votes before the Capitol riot, with that effort eventually earning the support of several GOP senators, including Josh Hawley (Mo.) and Ted Cruz (Tex.).
+He said upon the announcement of his campaign that in the 2020 election, “America suffered the worst voter fraud and election theft in history.”

-Greitens has focused his launch this week more on his support for Trump’s agenda than alleged 2020 fraud, but he too has in the past given voice to multiple conspiracy theories about the election and the storming of the U.S. Capitol on Jan.
+Greitens has focused his launch this week more on his support for Trump’s agenda than on alleged 2020 fraud, but he, too, has in the past given voice to multiple conspiracy theories about the election and the storming of the U.S. Capitol on Jan.
 6.

-Greitens represents a particularly problematic potential GOP nominee for Senate, given his resignation as governor less than three years ago.
-He made that decision in the face of both allegations that he improperly used a charity donor list — which led to criminal charges that were later dismissed — and unwanted sexual contact.
+Greitens is a particularly problematic potential GOP nominee for the Senate, given the circumstances of his resignation as governor less than three years ago.
+He made that decision in the face of allegations that he improperly used a charity donor list — which led to criminal charges that were later dismissed — and allegations of sexual misconduct.
 The Republican-controlled legislature threatened to impeach him, and among those calling for his exit was then-state Attorney General Hawley.

-Hawley stood by that call this week, and Greitens on Wednesday got even more of a taste of the kind of establishment-oriented resistance he might confront.
+Hawley stood by that call this week, and Greitens on Wednesday got even more of a taste of the kind of establishment resistance he might confront.

 Appearing on the show of conservative radio host Hugh Hewitt, who writes columns for The Washington Post, Greitens was peppered with questions about the past allegations against him.
-He denied that he had taken a photo of a restrained woman with whom he was having an affair, a photo which the women said later he used to blackmail her.
+He denied that he had taken a photo of a restrained woman with whom he was having an affair, a photo that the woman alleged he later used to blackmail her.

 Hewitt compared Greitens’s candidacy to that of former Missouri congressman Todd Akin, whose comment about “legitimate rape” helped hand a Senate seat to Democrats a decade ago.
-“I’m afraid Todd Akin got killed over ‘legitimate rape,'” Hewitt said.
-“And in this Missouri report, you were accused by a witness of ‘half rape’.
+“I’m afraid Todd Akin got killed over ‘legitimate rape,’ ” Hewitt said.
+“And in this Missouri report, you were accused by a witness of ‘half rape.’
 What are you going to do when the ads attack you of ‘half rape?’ ”

 The Akin parallel is actually a good one to the current moment — but perhaps less for the reasons Hewitt enunciated.
-Back then, the opposition of the GOP establishment was a less a scarlet latter than a badge of honor in Republican primaries.
+Back then, the opposition of the GOP establishment was a less a scarlet letter than a badge of honor in Republican primaries.
 The National Republican Senatorial Committee sought to intervene in several Senate races, only to see the GOP base almost reflexively go in the opposite direction — with its critics often playing up the opposition from the party.

 And that almost definitely cost the GOP Senate seats — if not the majority.
-The potential nominees who might have more appeal to the broader electorate lost and the seats went to Democrats in states including Colorado, Delaware, Indiana, Missouri and Nevada.
-It’s not clear the preferred GOP nominees would have won each seat, but the winners were ill-equipped even in some conservative-leaning states.
+The potential nominees who might have more appeal to the broader electorate lost, and the seats went to Democrats in states including Colorado, Delaware, Indiana, Missouri and Nevada.
+It’s not clear that the preferred GOP nominees would have won each seat, but the winners were ill-equipped even in some conservative-leaning states.
 The national GOP soon took a publicly hands-off approach to primaries.

 The situation is somewhat different now.
 All the states in which the candidates mentioned at the top are running are pretty solidly red, with Missouri and Ohio in particular trending that way.
 Given history suggests 2022 is likely to be a good year for Republicans, the GOP could just as well let things play out and not bother with trying to determine who might inhabit its Senate ranks in the near future — either because it fears trying or because it truly doesn’t care and a vote is a vote.